 Karen Hall grew up on 50 acres in the mountains of North Carolina.
 In this land that once belonged to Cherokee people, her grandmother tossed her outside to play and this was the impetus for a career tied to nature and culture.
-Karen earned her B.S. in Biology (Western Carolina University), M.S. in Botany and Ph.D. in Plant Physiology (Clemson University).
+Karen earned her B.S. in Biology from Western Carolina University, M.S. in Botany and Ph.D. in Plant Physiology from Clemson University.
 Her dissertation work with Cherokee people focused on learning about their use of plants as medicine so that they might continue that aspect of traditional identity.
 Currently, Karen serves as the Director for the SC Master Naturalist program and state coordinator of the SC Master Gardener programs.
-She hopes her background will infuse inspiration from nature, joy, fun and little research-based thinking into both programs!
+She hopes her background will infuse inspiration from nature, joy, fun and little research-based thinking into both programs.

-Ellen Vincent grew up in the beautiful Hudson River Valley of New York State where she was immersed in art, architecture, and agriculture.
-Ellen earned her B.A. in American Culture (SUNY New Paltz), M.S. in Agriculture/Horticulture (Northwest Missouri State), and Ph.D. in Environmental Design and Planning (Clemson University).
+Ellen grew up in the beautiful Hudson River Valley of New York State where she was immersed in art, architecture, and agriculture.
+Ellen earned her B.A. in American Culture from SUNY New Paltz, M.S. in Agriculture/Horticulture from Northwest Missouri State, and her Ph.D. in Environmental Design and Planning from Clemson University.
 Her dissertation work examined the therapeutic benefits of nature on health.
-Currently, Ellen serves as Environmental Landscape Specialist for extension in SC and teaches HORT 308 Sustainable Landscape Garden Design; HORT 309 Drawing laboratory; and HORT 461 Advanced Landscape Design and other classes for the department of environmental horticulture at Clemson University.
+Currently, Ellen serves as Environmental Landscape Specialist for extension in SC and teaches HORT 3080 Sustainable Landscape Garden Design; HORT 3090 Drawing laboratory; and HORT 4610 Advanced Landscape Design and other classes for the department of environmental horticulture at Clemson University.

-Sarah White grew up on 60 acres in the foothills of South Carolina, where she first experienced and enjoyed the flowers, forests and streams that she now works to enhance and protect.
-Sarah earned her B.S. in Horticulture (Clemson University), M.S. in Horticultural Science (Virginia Tech), and Ph.D. in Environmental Toxicology (Clemson University).
+Sarah grew up on 60 acres in the foothills of South Carolina, where she first experienced and enjoyed the flowers, forests and streams that she now works to enhance and protect.
+Sarah earned her B.S. in Horticulture from Clemson University, M.S. in Horticultural Science from Virginia Tech, and her Ph.D. in Environmental Toxicology from Clemson University.
 Her dissertation work assessed the use of constructed wetlands to cleanse nutrient contaminants from agricultural runoff.
 Sarah serves as the Nursery Extension Specialist for SC and her extension programs focus on utilizing ecologically based systems (constructed wetlands, floating wetlands, vegetated riparian buffers, rain gardens, etc.) to cleanse agricultural and stormwater runoff.
 She hopes to promote harnessing “plant power” to provide solutions for cleansing water for a healthy environment.

 Whitney Blue is a senior in the Horticulture program at Clemson University.
 She discovered her love for plants in her high school AP Biology course her senior year where she learned binomial nomenclature and classification of common plants.
 She loved working on the design of the Sustainable Landscape Demonstration Garden with Suzie Lombardo; they had a similar vision and played off each other very well.
 The incorporation of native plants was important to them, they wanted a sustainable garden that included plants already adapted to the area.
 Whitney Blue and Suzie also wanted year round interest so they included varieties of blooms, textures, colors and foliage in order to achieve that goal.
 Whitney Blue hopes to continue working with small-scale landscape design after her graduation in May of 2013.